Quantum theory of magnetic octupole in periodic crystals and application to $d$-wave altermagnets: Discussion

 \section{Discussion}

-$M_{ijk}$ is a time-reversal-odd rank-3 axial tensor that is symmetric under the exchange of the second and third indices ($j$ and $k$)~\cite{bhowal:prx2024,oike:prb2024}.
-It has 18 components and can be decomposed into (totally symmetric) MO ($M_{3m}$), magnetic toroidal quadrupole ($T_{2m}$), and two MDs ($M_{1m}$ and $M'_{1m}$) with satisfying the decomposition of an 18-dimensional irreducible representation of SO(3): $18 = 7 \oplus 5 \oplus 3 \oplus 3$ (for example, see Ref.~\cite{urru:annphys2022}).
-We find one of the MDs ($M'_{1m}$) corresponds to anisotropic magnetic dipole (AMD) defined by $M'_{i} \coloneqq \left[3M_{jji}-M_{ijj}\right]/\sqrt{10}$~\cite{kusunose:jpsj2020} with the unit of $\mu_{\mathrm{B}}$, which has been proposed as a part of a complete basis set to describe the electronic degrees of freedom in isolated atoms~\cite{kusunose:jpsj2020}.
-AMD has the same symmetry properties as the ordinary MDs such as spin and orbital angular momenta but does not carry a net magnetic moment.
+As discussed in Results section, $M_{ijk}$ is a reducible tensor and we focus on the contribution of AMD here.
 In Fig.~\ref{fig:AMD}, we compare the $J$ dependence of the AMD $M'_{i}$ with that of the spin magnetization $M_{i}$ [Eq.~\eqref{eq:MD}] in both AFM and FM systems.
 As in the previous section, we choose $\bm{J}=(J,0,0)$, $\bm{\lambda}_{\bm{k}} \parallel \bm{J}$, $\lambda=0.1$, and $T=0.01$.
 In the AFM, $M'_y=3M_{xxy}/\sqrt{10}$ becomes finite when $J \neq 0$, while $M_{i}=0$ ($i=x,y,z$).
-In the FM, on the other hand, $M_x$ increases almost linearly with increasing $J$, while $M'_x$ appears nearly unchanged and negligibly small compared to $M_x$.
+In the FM, on the other hand, $M_x$ increases almost linearly with increasing $J$, while $M'_x=(2M_{xxx}-M_{xyy}-M_{xzz})/\sqrt{10}$ appears nearly unchanged and negligibly small compared to $M_x$.
 Therefore, the MD that characterizes the magnetic structure of the AFM (FM) with $\bm{J}=(J,0,0)$ is identified as $M'_y$ ($M_x$).
-In this sense, the order parameter in the AFM (FM) is AMD (MD).
 It is also worth mentioning that AMD corresponds to a $\bm{T}$ vector, which is an experimentally observable quantity by the measurement of the x-ray magneto-circular dichroism (XMCD)~\cite{carra:prl1993,stohr:prl1995,stohr:jesrp1995,crocombette:jpcm1996,yamasaki:jpsj2020}.
 When the magnetic moment is oriented along the $z$-axis with $\bm{J}=(0,0,J)$, on the other hand, the only nonzero component of $M_{ijk}$ in the AFM is $M_{zxy}$.
-This does not contribute to AMD but contributes to $M_{3m}$ and $T_{2m}$.
-Therefore, the order parameter in this case can be regarded as $M_{3m}$ or $T_{2m}$.
-We confirm that these conclusions are valid for other parameter settings (see Supplemental Material~\cite{supple} for detail).
+This component contributes to MO $M_{[xyz]}=M_{zxy}/3$ and MTQ $T_{v}=M_{zxy}$~\cite{supple} and does not contribute to AMD.
+We confirm that these properties are valid for other parameter settings (see Supplemental Material~\cite{supple} for detail).